 The Company has established an extensive list of matters that requires Board approval.
-The list was last reviewed and updated by the Board during its August 2012 meeting.
+The list was last reviewed and updated by the Board during its November 2013 meeting.
 The latest list covers matters relating to:

-- appointment of Chairman, Directors, Managing Director(s), Senior Executive Officers, Company Secretary, Chief Financial Officer, Group Internal Auditor and External Auditors; - appointment of Board Committees and approving their terms of reference; - appointment of and changes to legal representative(s) (or person(s) of equivalent authority) to the Company and/or any of its principal subsidiaries where such appointment/designation would have powers to represent, exercise rights on behalf of, and enter into binding obligations on behalf of the Company or that principal subsidiary; - appointment of and changes to independent directors of the Company who are on the boards of the Company's principal subsidiaries inside and outside Singapore; - announcements to the SGX-ST including approval and release of quarterly and annual financial results and annual reports; - business strategy and operating budgets; - related party transaction matters; - incorporation, acquisition and disposal of subsidiaries or other assets or incurring liabilities over S\$4 million; - investments, capital projects and other transactions outside the ordinary course of business above S\$4 million; - treasury policies including foreign currency and interest rate exposure; - corporate policies in keeping with good corporate governance and business practice; - establishment and monitoring of a robust and effective system of internal controls that address financial, operational and compliance and information technology risks; - disclosure of directors' interests and loan agreements which make reference to control or controlling shareholders' interest including obtaining an undertaking from controlling shareholder to provide notification when share pledging arrangements are entered into such that the details of the pledge can be disclosed by the Company;
+- appointment of Chairman, Directors, Managing Director(s), Senior Executive Officers, Company Secretary, Chief Financial Officer, Group Internal Auditor and External Auditors; - appointment of Board Committees and approving their terms of reference; - appointment of and changes to legal representative(s) (or person(s) of equivalent authority) to the Company and/or any of its principal subsidiaries where such appointment/designation would have powers to represent, exercise rights on behalf of, and enter into binding obligations on behalf of the Company or that principal subsidiary; - appointment of and changes to independent directors of the Company who are on the boards of the Company's local and overseas principal subsidiaries; - announcements to the SGX-ST including approval and release of quarterly and annual financial results and annual reports; - business strategy and operating budgets; - related party transaction matters; - incorporation, acquisition and disposal of subsidiaries or other assets or incurring liabilities over S\$4 million (for those below S\$4 million authority for approval has been given to the Investment Committee); - investments, capital projects and other transactions outside the ordinary course of business above S\$4 million (for those below S\$4 million authority for approval has been given to the Investment Committee); - treasury policies including foreign currency and interest rate exposure; - corporate policies in keeping with good corporate governance and business practice; - establishment and monitoring of a robust and effective system of internal controls that address financial, operational, compliance and information technology risks;

-- prospectus and new issue documents; - allotment, call and forfeiture of shares, transfer of securities during a trading suspension which requires approval from SGX, dividend distribution, raising new capital and confirming major financial facilities; and - political donations of any amount and charitable donations exceeding S\$10,000.
+- disclosure of directors' interests and loan agreements which make reference to control or controlling shareholders' interest including obtaining an undertaking from controlling shareholder to provide notification when share pledging arrangements are entered into such that the details of the pledge can be disclosed by the Company; - prospectus and new issue documents; - allotment, call and forfeiture of shares, transfer of securities during a trading suspension which requires approval from SGX, dividend distribution, raising new capital and confirming major financial facilities; and - political donations of any amount and charitable donations exceeding S\$10,000.